A topic from the subject of Distillation in Chemistry.

 Introduction

 Distillation is a separation technique used to separate components of a liquid mixture based on their different boiling points.
 The more efficient a distillation process is, the better the separation of the components.
-There are a number of ways to improve distillation efficiency, including:
+Improving distillation efficiency is crucial for many industrial processes, minimizing energy consumption and maximizing product purity.
+There are a number of ways to achieve this, including:

 Equipment and Techniques